Yale School of Drama 2019-20 Season

 Prior to Yale, Kat was the Artistic Director of Spookfish Theatre Company for seven years, directing, producing, and designing sets for new plays written by Spookfish’s co-founder Ming Peiffer, including Usual Girls (Signature Theatre for Columbia University), Destination: Oasis (Columbia University), i wrote on ur wall and now i regret it (The Wild Project), The ABC's Guide to Getting Famous (FringeNYC), Advance Guard (Horse Trade), Relax!
 Alice (June Havoc Theater), Pornography for the People (HEREArts), and Wabi Sabi!
 Not Wasabi (Theater for a New City).

-Kat has assisted directors May Adrales on Show (Second Stage) and Liz Diamond on Father Comes Home From the Wars, Parts 1, 2 & 3 (Yale Repertory Theatre and American Conservatory Theater).
+Kat has assisted directors May Adrales on Somebody's Daughter (Second Stage) and Liz Diamond on Father Comes Home From the Wars, Parts 1, 2 & 3 (Yale Repertory Theatre and American Conservatory Theater).
 She is an alumna of Lincoln Center Directors Lab, a former Resident Director at The Flea Theater, a member of New Georges, and was the 2016–2017 Van Lier Directing Fellow at Second Stage Theater.
 Kat currently serves as head of the Asian and Asian American Affinity Group at Yale School of Drama.
 Her studies at Yale are generously supported by the Mary Jean Parson Scholarship and the Cullman Scholarship in Directing.